Travel by Condor Ferries to Guernsey

 A Family Favourite

-The Guernsey Aquarium, housed in La Vallette Tunnel, is the location of forty-seven separate displays, ranging from local sea fish to European freshwater fish and finally to tropical marine fish, anemones and inverts of various kinds.
+The Guernsey Aquarium, housed in La Vallette Tunnel, is the location of forty-seven separate displays, ranging from local sea fish to tropical marine fish, as well as frogs, toads, terrapins, snakes, basilisks and even lizards!

-With an environment that is as conducive to outdoor pursuits as Guernsey’s, it is not surprising that a range of sporting and other activities are available including cycling, diving, angling and sailing.
-Guernsey’s west coast can also provide excellent surfing and windsurfing conditions.
+There are a wide a range of sporting and other activities available throughout Guernsey including paddle boarding, coasteering, diving, angling and sailing.
+The islands west coast can also provide excellent surfing and windsurfing conditions.

 Guernsey can easily be explored by bicycle, with a choice of 6 designated cycle routes across the island.
-Guernsey also provides opportunities for scuba diving, kayaking, horse riding and golf, amongst many other activities.
+There are also plenty of opportunities for scuba diving, kayaking, horse riding and golf, and many more!

 Fine Dining and Food Festivals

-Choose from pub fayre, bistro dining or contemporary cuisine.
-There are a huge variety of culinary styles available from all over the world.
-Indian, Turkish, Spanish and Italian sit comfortably alongside more traditional restaurants.
+There are a huge variety of culinary styles available from all over the world, as well as the more traditional restaurants.
 St. Peter Port also has a good choice of lively pubs and bars where you can soak up the atmosphere, along with a few cocktails or locally brewed ales.

-During October and November, Guernsey is the location of the ‘Tennerfest’ festival, offering mouth-watering menus from just ten pounds.
-There are plenty of Guernsey travel ideas to whet your appetite.
+During October and November, Guernsey is the location for the ‘Tennerfest’ festival, offering mouth-watering menus from just ten pounds.

 Superb Unspoilt Beaches

-Over 100 miles of coastline is the setting for sandy beaches and dunes, secret coves and rock pools, rugged harbours and endless, beautiful cliff walks.
-From the long sandy sweeps on the west coast to secluded caves in the south, Guernsey offers more than 25 beaches.
+With over 100 miles of coastline, and host to the cleanest beach in the UK, Guernsey has a wealth of sandy beaches and dunes, secret coves and rock pools, rugged harbours and endless, beautiful cliff walks.
+From the long sandy sweeps on the west coast to secluded caves in the south, Guernsey has more than 25 beaches.

 Three of Guernsey's beaches, L'Eree, Grandes Rocques and Port Soif, have recently won Good Beach Guide recommendations for water cleanliness.